 Yevhen from Kharkiv reflects on Russia’s missiles landing on his building: "Everything fell apart.
 We went up and looked, but there were no windows.
 The breeze is blowing, it is very cold.
 Very cold."

 EU-funded repairs help replace destroyed windows with new ones.

 The largest EU civil protection operation ever

 To help Ukraine when they most need it, the European Commission is coordinating its largest ever operation under the EU Civil Protection Mechanism.

 All 27 EU countries (plus Iceland, North Macedonia, Norway, Serbia, and Türkiye) have offered assistance ranging from medical supplies and shelter items to vehicles and energy equipment.

 The EU has established logistical hubs in Poland, Romania, and Slovakia to channel the items to Ukraine more efficiently.
-To date, more than 84,000 tonnes of aid has been delivered.

 In Ukraine since 2014

 The Commission’s European Civil Protection and Humanitarian Aid Operations department has been present in Ukraine since February 2014.